kubernetes/enhancements/keps/sig-auth/3331-structured-config-for-oidc-authentication/README.md

 There are features users want to tune.
 We need to provide customization of the following:

-- Claims validation rules: current OIDC provider supports only audience claim validation and only by exact values
+- *Claims validation rules*: current OIDC provider supports only audience claim validation and only by exact values.
-- Claim mappings: it is only possible to pick a single value from a single claim and prefix groups
+- *Claim mappings*: it is only possible to pick a single value from a single claim and prefix groups.
-- Use more than one OIDC provider: the only option, for now, is to use [Dex](https://dexidp.io/) (or similar software) as a lightweight OIDC proxy to connect many providers to Kubernetes
+- *Use more than one OIDC provider*: the only option, for now, is to use an external OIDC provider that handles multiplexing support for multiple providers.
-- Change authenticator settings without restarting kube-apiserver
+- Change authenticator settings without restarting kube-apiserver.

 ### Non-Goals